MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 -----------------------------------------------------------------------------------------------------------------------
 1.

-file name:
+file name: BootStrapData.java

-line number:
+line number: 64-73

-prompt:
+prompt:  Add a sample inventory with 5 products

-change:
+change: Added 5 products to the inventory

 -----------------------------------------------------------------------------------------------------------------------